Polo123456789/assert/README.md

 Assert
 ======

-To catch my own mistakes.

 Example Output
 --------------

 ![](./example.png)

 **Note:** The display of the source code is heavily inspired by the [ztrue/tracerr](https://github.com/ztrue/tracerr) module.
-Its dependend on runing on the machine the code was compiled on.
-Asserts shouln't be used in production code anyway.
+Its dependent on running on the machine the code was compiled on.
+Asserts shouldn't be used in production code anyway.

 Usage
 -----

-Set the `Enabled` global variable to `true`.
-It shouln't add a significant amount of overhead when disabled, like how `slog` handles logs of lower importance than the current log level.
+Add the `assert` tag to the build command to include the asserts in the code.
+If the tag is not present, all assert turn into no-ops.

 All asserts are self describing, apart from `Always` and `Never`, which are mean to be used like in the SQLite codebase.